AFLplusplus/Website/content/docs/env_variables.md

   - `AFL_NO_SNAPSHOT` will advise afl-fuzz not to use the snapshot feature if the snapshot lkm is loaded.

+  - `AFL_NO_FASTRESUME` will not try to read or write a fast resume file.

   - Setting `AFL_NO_UI` inhibits the UI altogether and just periodically prints some basic stats.
 This behavior is also automatically triggered when the output from afl-fuzz is redirected to a file or to a pipe.